mattiagaluppi/javagame/README.md

 The project is created completely with Java.
 Made with Eclipse IDE for Java Developers, using the WindowBuilder extension.
 The uploaded folder is the entire workspace.
-All the project is in Italian.
+The entire poject is in Italian language.

 The project consists of two games: Chinese Morra (Rock, Paper, Scissors)(Morra Cinese) and Tic-Tac-Toe (Tris).
 Chinese Morra is the player against the computer (random algorithm).